eugeniozoni/My_website/content/courses/example/_index.md

 ---
 # Course title, summary, and position.
-linktitle: Section under construction
+linktitle: Access personal projects section
-summary: Learn how to use Academic's docs layout for publishing online courses, software documentation, and tutorials.
+summary: In this section you can navigate through my personal projects.
+These are small pieces of work which I do in my free time.
 weight: 1

 # Page metadata.
-title: Overview
+title: Welcome to my personal projects!
-date: "2018-09-09T00:00:00Z"
+date: "2020-04-05T00:00:00Z"
-lastmod: "2018-09-09T00:00:00Z"
+lastmod: "2020-04-05T00:00:00Z"
 draft: false  # Is this a draft? true/false
 toc: true  # Show table of contents? true/false
 type: docs  # Do not modify.